tcet-opensource/documentation/docs/projects/tcet-linux/guides/yay.md

          ```

-# B. Install AUR Packages through Yay
+# B. Install AUR Packages through `yay`

-Once Yay is installed, you can use it to easily install packages from the Arch User Repository (AUR).
+Once `yay` is installed, you can use it to easily install packages from the Arch User Repository (AUR).
 Here's how you can do it:

    1. **Search for Packages:**
       To search for a package in the AUR, use the following command: